 Reiki can be incorporated into any massage session.
 Reiki promotes a sense of calm and overall peace.
 It is especially good for comfort care cases, geriatric animals, and nervous animals.

 There are many techniques that can be applied in different situations.
 Each session will be unique depending on the needs of your pet.
 At our initial appointment I will do an intake and assessment.
 This includes a detailed history of your pet, gait analysis, and your goals for our time together.
-First sessions are usually an hour.
 Prior to our first appointment a veterinary approval form must be completed by your pets veterinarian.
 This ensures that your pet does not have any conditions that would contraindicate massage therapy.
 When setting up our appointment I will ask you for your veterinarian's name and I will email or fax them the form.

 *If traveling more than 15 miles there will be an additional travel fee